 This tiny wonder is power packed and has a plethora to offer in terms of unique experiences and cultural exchange.
 Creative concepts and record-breaking abilities come naturally to this city which often aims to achieve the unthinkable.
 It is a city where flying cars, twisting towers, and robot policemen are a reality!
 So without much ado, let’s get to what you should cover during your visit to Dubai.

 Famous landmarks and places to visit in Dubai

 There are numerous things to do in Dubai and wonderful places to see.
 Use this Dubai city guide to discover both the famous tourist attractions in Dubai and the lesser known places to see in Dubai.
 Let’s start the Dubai sightseeing with the popular Dubai landmarks.

 No points for guessing why a trip to Dubai would be incomplete without visiting the tallest tower in the world.
 Sunset is the best time to catch iconic views of the city from the viewing deck located on the 148th floor.
 However, being the highest viewing deck and a peak time to visit, you may want to settle for the lower viewing deck and another time to make the experience pocket-friendly.

 2. Burj Al Arab

-This iconic sail shaped hotel stands tall on an artificial island and is one of the most ‘Instagrammed’ hotel all over.
+This iconic sail-shaped hotel stands tall on an artificial island and is one of the most ‘Instagrammed’ hotel all over.
 Touted as one of the most luxurious hotels of the world, Burj Al Arab is a sight to behold.
-Based on your pocket, choose between staying at the hotel, visiting for a cup of coffee or admiring the views from Umm Suqeim beach adjacent to it.
+Based on your budget, choose between staying at the hotel, visiting for a cup of coffee or admiring the views from Umm Suqeim beach adjacent to it.

 3. Dubai Mall